Bask Bank Review (2022)

 Mixed: Varying value depending on the redemption

 As my tag of “mixed” suggests, this could be a pro or a con depending on your situation.
 For some users, earning cash (from other accounts) will be more beneficial and give them the best value.
-Meanwhile those who are adept at finding rewards flights and are willing to put in the research required to maximize their miles could possibly get a great deal.
+Meanwhile, for those who are adept at finding rewards flights and are willing to put in the research required to maximize their miles this could possibly get a great deal.
 On a similar note, I should mention that AAdvantage miles may be redeemable for non-travel items such as gift cards, although these rewards typically come at far less favorable redemption rates.

 To drive home this point, when I was looking at flights several months ago, I noticed that select flights to ORD and DFW were both 5K miles despite the latter set of flights retailing for nearly double (around $250 vs. $119).
 Oddly, some Chicago flights that were $206 — still less than the Dallas flights — cost 12.5K miles.
 As for the gift card option, my 7,000+ points would qualify me for… a $25 card!
 Now you can understand why the phrase “your mileage may vary” is so heavily used in the points and miles community.

 Final Thoughts on Bask Bank

 Ultimately, while I’ve been happy with my Bask Bank experience so far and am excited about the handful (I’ve crossed the five-figure threshold) of AAdvantage miles I now have at my disposal, I don’t foresee making the account a main fixture of my personal finance strategy.
 Instead, I’ll probably keep some funds in it to keep my American Airlines account active — and perhaps slowly save up for a return flight.
-But, if you’re a frequent traveler who puts more value in AAdvantage miles, I think Bask Bank could be a smart option.
+But, if you’re a frequent traveler who puts more value on AAdvantage miles, I think Bask Bank could be a smart option.